Compassionate, confidential mental health therapy

 Leah’s ultimate goal is to help clients and caregivers feel safe, empowered, and hopeful as they navigate their healing journey.
 They believe in the power of connection and creativity to foster resilience and growth, ensuring each client’s unique needs and preferences guide the therapeutic process.

-Maura, MSW, LMSW, CNP
+Maura, LMSW, CNP

 While working as a child and family social worker and seeing firsthand the necessity for effective and compassionate youth mental health support in her community, Maura recognized an opportunity to help on an individual level as a youth therapist.
 With an understanding that many adults must work very hard later in life to address their own childhood traumas, Maura uses evidence-based therapies and integrates a wide array of tools, such as play-based, polyvagal, somatic and mindfulness, art and music therapy, to both disrupt and prevent youth clients from further developing unhealthy patterns.